Beautiful Girls (film): Critical response

 The film received fairly positive reviews and has a 77% rating on Rotten Tomatoes, based on 48 reviews.
 The site's consensus reads: "A warm, thoughtful dramedy about male insecurity, Beautiful Girls is buoyed by an excellent cast - particularly Natalie Portman in a stunning early role".
 Roger Ebert of the Chicago Sun-Times wrote: "What's nicest about the film is the way it treasures the good feelings people can have for one another."
 In The Washington Post, Desson Howe praised Natalie Portman's performance: "As a self-described 'old soul' who connects spiritually with Hutton (they're both existential searchers), she's the movie's most poignant and witty presence."

 However, Jack Mathews, in the Los Angeles Times, wrote that the film was "about as much fun as a neighborhood bar on a Tuesday night.
 Its crisis: not much happening."
 In her New York Times review Janet Maslin wrote that Natalie Portman got the film's "archest dialogue", and called her "a budding knockout, and scene-stealingly good even in an overly showy role."

 October Road

-Scott Rosenberg co-produced and co-wrote for the 2007-2008 TV series October Road.
-The show is loosely based on what happened after Beautiful Girls came out and how his friends reacted to a movie about their lives.
+Scott Rosenberg later co-created the 2007 TV series October Road, loosely based on what happened after Beautiful Girls came out and how his friends reacted to a movie about their lives.
 Both Beautiful Girls and October Road take place in the fictional Massachusetts town of Knight's Ridge, and have similar characters, jobs, plot lines.